CUSD 200 High School Homeschool Partnership Process & Documents

 CUSD 200 High School Homeschool Partnership

 District 200 homeschool students are both permitted and encouraged to become active participants in the high school environment.
 Students are welcome to become involved in our co-curricular activities, which includes athletics.
 In order for homeschooled students to participate in IHSA co-curricular activities, they must be enrolled in five approved courses.
 These five courses can be a combination of courses offered at District 200 high schools and through the homeschool curriculum.
-If your student is not planning on participating in IHSA athletics or co-curricular activities, the process, timeline and documentation are the same.
+Per IHSA bylaw 3.011, one of the five courses must be taken on-campus at a District 200 high school.
+If your student is not planning on participating in IHSA athletics or co-curricular activities, the process, timeline and documentation are the same with the exception of the on-campus requirement.

 Our Assistant Principals at the high school are responsible for approving homeschool curriculum.
 Homeschool families are required to submit all required documentation for approval prior to participating in any District 200 co-curricular activity.
 District 200 requires parents to monitor homeschool course progress on a weekly basis throughout the duration of the co-curricular season.
 Homeschooled students who wish to participate in IHSA athletics and any non-athletic IHSA co-curricular activity will be expected to meet the eligibility requirements of the IHSA.

-If you're only interested in homeschool Physical Education, please contact your student's counselor.
+If you are only interested in homeschool Physical Education, please contact your student's counselor.

 We thank you in advance for submitting all requests and documentation using these digital forms.